belindachin/search-portal/README.md

 A portal for users to search for information on a website created using ReactJS and Typescript.

+Assumptions made:
+- The Suggestions API only returns an OK if the query string is "child"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts